Pan-Canadian-Genome-Library/daco/apps/api/README.md

 # PCGL DACO API

-Nodes.js API for the Pan Canadian Genome Library Data Access Compliance Office.
+Node.js Express API for the Pan-Canadian Genome Library's Data Access Compliance Office.

 This app uses features in Node ^20.9, in combination with TSX for TypeScript support.